On self-avoiding polygons and walks: the snake method via polygon joining: An impression of the ideas for the main proof

 We have assembled the principal inputs needed to prove Theorem~\ref{t.thetexist} and will begin proving this result in the next section.
 The proof is rather technical and delicate, and, before we begin it, we attempt to set the reader's bearings by giving a necessarily impressionistic account of the ideas that drive the derivation.

 Remember that our basic aim in this paper to prove that, when $d=2$, the closing probability has a rate of decay more rapid than $n^{-1/2 - \eps}$, for some $\eps > 0$.
 Since we will proceed by proof by contradiction, it is helpful to reflect on the circumstance that the opposite case holds, which we may summarise by the informal assertion that $\psaw_n (\Ga \closes) \geq n^{-1/2 - o(1)}$.
 In this section, we will refer to this bound, assumed for the present purpose of exposition to hold for all high odd $n$, as the {\em standing assumption}.
-Recalling~(\ref{e.closepc}) and $p_n \leq \mu^n \leq c_n$, our assumption forces $p_n \geq n^{-3/2 - o(1)} \mu^n$ for even $n$ as well as $c_n \leq n^{o(1)} \mu^n$ for all $n$.
-(We will not in fact use the latter inference.)
+Recalling~(\ref{e.closepc}) and $c_n \geq \mu^n$, our assumption forces $p_n \geq n^{-3/2 - o(1)} \mu^n$ for even $n$.
+(The opposing bound $p_n \leq n^{-3/2 + o(1)} \mu^n$ holds for typical such $n$ by Theorem~\ref{t.polydev}.
+The standing assumption thus yields the perhaps provocatively implausible bound $c_n \leq n^{o(1)} \mu^n$ for typical $n$.
+This remark is however an aside, because we will make no use of this bound.)

-This lower bound on polygon number forces all sufficiently high even numbers to be high polygon number indices in the sense of Definition~\ref{d.highpolynum}, so that the hypothesis $n \in \highpolynum_\zeta$ of Corollary~\ref{c.globaljoin} (for any given $\zeta > 3/2$) is verified for high even $n$.
+The lower bound on polygon number forces all sufficiently high even numbers to be high polygon number indices in the sense of Definition~\ref{d.highpolynum}, so that the hypothesis $n \in \highpolynum_\zeta$ of Corollary~\ref{c.globaljoin} (for any given $\zeta > 3/2$) is verified for high even $n$.
 This means that the circumstance of efficient plaquette identification obtains, so that a form of~(\ref{e.polyjoin}) holds for large even~$n$.

 Now, the right-hand side of~(\ref{e.polyjoin}) is an expression for the number of ways of joining together pairs of polygons each of size of order $n$, provided that a set of order~$n^{1/2}$ possibilities is used for each pair of polygons.
 More joinings may be possible, but we do not know this for sure: we will call the Madras join polygons arising from a specific set of order $n^{1/2}$ join locations `regulation global join polygons' in the upcoming proof, though here we prefer to call them simply `global join polygons', to emphasise their key geometric feature of being comprised of two chambers of the same order of length.